You invest a lot of time and energy into your content marketing efforts. But are you sure you're tracking the right metrics?

 What you can learn from your Search Impressions

-We could argue that Search Impressions are a vanity metric.
+We could argue that Search Impressions is a vanity metric.
 At the end of the day, they’re a non-conversion metric.
 But search impressions are directly linked to growing brand awareness and more organic traffic.

 In fact, growing search impressions are an early sign that you’re on the right track.
 So this metric is definitely worth tracking.